-Religious and spiritual life at Davidson College is celebrated in a diverse, inclusive environment that encourages students to honor the spiritual dimension of life, to cultivate their connection to a faith tradition, and to learn about the beliefs and practices of others.
-As a college that maintains an affiliation with the Presbyterian Church (USA), Davidson is rooted in a tradition that affirms the dignity and worth of all people, whatever their religious heritage or beliefs.
-The Office of the Chaplain therefore supports a diversity of religious expressions and exploration, as well as interfaith dialogue and service.
+Religious and spiritual life at Davidson is celebrated in an inclusive, pluralistic environment that encourages members of our community to honor the spiritual dimension of life, to cultivate connections to particular faith traditions, and to learn about the beliefs and practices of others.
+As a college that maintains an affiliation with the Presbyterian Church (USA), Davidson values the dignity and worth of all people and fosters respect for the world's various faith traditions.
+The Office of the Chaplain serves the entire college community, supporting a wide range of opportunities for worship, interfaith dialogue, fellowship, and service.

 Davidson's chaplains are available to members of the college community from any faith tradition, or none at all, for pastoral counseling, spiritual direction, and program planning.
 In addition, several campus ministers, appointed and employed by local churches, their own denominations, or national religious organizations, serve as advisers to particular religious communities at Davidson College.

 Student-led organizations from many traditions are at the heart of spiritual and religious life on campus, offering opportunities for fellowship, service, study, and dialogue.